Retirement Savings Plan

-A registered Retirement Savings Plan (RSP) is a Canadian government-regulated program, with special tax benefits.
-Contributions to your RSP reduce your taxable income.
-You can pay less tax now and build a larger retirement income for the future.
+A registered Retirement Savings Plan (RSP) is a savings plan that is registered with the Canadian government.
+Contributions to your RSP reduce your taxable income, which allows you to pay less tax now and build a larger retirement fund for the future.

 Contributions reduce your taxable income, lowering the tax you pay so you can keep more in your pocket.